React¶

 alanBtnRef.btnInstance.deactivate();

-}}>Deactivate the Alan AI button</button>
+}}>Deactivate the Alan AI agentic interface</button>

 </div>